bmattblake/bmattblake/README.md

       :globe_with_meridians: <a href="https://github.com/bmattblake/IQ-PCAP-Analyzer">Pcap File Analyzer</a> - Command-line utility that can parse PCAP files.
 Iterates through packets and uses the Ethernet, IP, and TCP/UDP headers to recognize patterns, summarize statistics about the network traffic, and track TCP sessions between two devices.
     </li>
     <li>
       :fish: <a href="https://github.com/bmattblake/Classifying-Phishing-Websites-With-AI/tree/main">Classifying Phishing Websites With AI</a> - Python notebook that details a step-by-step process of cleaning and processing real-world phishing website data collected by the <a href="https://apwg.org/trendsreports/">Anti-Phishing Working Group</a>.
-Trained an AI model to classify websites as phishing or not phishing based on the website's properties.
+Trained an AI model to classify websites as phishing or non-phishing based on the website's properties.
     </li>
   </ul>
   </p>